 The approach for reviews of service area remains unchanged from 2023.
+Please refer to the 2023 Letter to Issuers for more information.
 Issuers may make changes to their plan's service area after the initial submission deadline without first submitting a data change request for CMS authorization.
 After the final submission deadline listed in the forthcoming final Plan Year 2026 QHP Data Submission and Certification Timeline, a data change request is required for any change to QHP data, including service area.